arbor-sim/arbor/doc/tutorial/network_ring_mpi.rst

 ==============================

 In this example, the ring network created in an :ref:`earlier tutorial <tutorialnetworkring>` will be used to run the model in a distributed context using MPI.
-Only the differences with that tutorial will be described.
+Only the differences between that tutorial and the other will be described.

 ..
 Note::